 Ah, Austria!
 For a novice to this astounding country, the few words that come to mind in relation to Austria are Arnold Schwarzenegger, Mozart; and The Sound of Music.
 Although these associations are true, Austria has much more to offer.
-Below are a few list of activities one must do in order to enjoy the most of this Central European beauty.
+Below are a few lists that highlight Austria’s Itinerary of activities one must do in order to enjoy the most of this Central European beauty.

 Everyone has a thing for Ice cream and Austrians are no exception.
 The go-to Ice cream place in Vienna is Paolo Bortolotti.
 There were so many options at Bortolotti that it was hard to choose.
 When in doubt I stick to Pistachio or Stratiatella.

 Austria has people from different parts of the world but the Turkish people were very prevalent in Vienna.
 You would see many Turkish restaurants, shops even a Turkish district.
 In other words, Turkish food is in abundance here.
 Two recommended food are: